cracked-machine/top-down-maze-procedural/README.md

+You play a victorian grave digger who has become lost in a limbo dimension... a city of the dead.
+You must dig your way through obstacles to find the exit.
+The exit must be unlocked using items found in the surrounding graves.
+To survive in this world you can find plants that be used or consumed.
+Some may help you, others may not.
+You can sell your ill-gotten wares to surgeons of dubious ethics once you exit the level.

 # Build System

 This project is setup to build on a linux system but cross-compile for a windows target via MinGW.
 The mingw version is tied to the Debian release.
 Rather than put out-of-date info here please check the Dockerfile and then look up that package version [here](https://packages.debian.org/search?keywords=g%2B%2B-mingw-w64-x86-64&searchon=names&suite=all&section=all).